Eslam2014/RSections/README.md

     Lab 9: Data Mining In R cont.
 (Time Series Modeling, Time Series Forecasting)

-### It contian's 1st lab Now , I'll keep it updated
+### It contians the 1st lab Now but I'll keep it updated